CI/SfB: History

-In 1968 the RIBA published a revised version called CI/SfB (Construction Index SfB) which dropped the use of UDC and added two new tables to SfB tables 1, 2 and 3.
+In 1968, the RIBA published a revised version called CI/SfB (Construction Index SfB) which dropped the use of UDC and added two new tables to SfB tables 1, 2 and 3.
 Table 0 was roughly based on UDC and Table 4 on the CIB Master List of Properties, with additions.
 There was a further revision in 1976.

 In the UK, it was first implemented as the "SfB/UDC Building Filing Manual" and later evolved into the CI/SfB system.
+CI/SfB was superseded in the UK by the Uniclass system, first published in 1997, with the latest edition, Uniclass 2015, released in April 2015 and updated quarterly.

 Usage

 CI/SfB is used for various purposes in the construction industry, including: